analytics

 2. Finance

 For any business to be successful, having a positive cash flow and a strong portfolio is absolutely essential.
-Financial institutions leverage predictive analytics to forecast cash flows and calculate future returns on their portfolio to make data-driven decisions on allocating resources and managing risk.
+Financial institutions leverage predictive analytics to create cash flow dashboards and calculate future returns on their portfolio to make data-driven decisions on allocating resources and managing risk.

 3. Cybersecurity